OfficeDev/open-xml-docs/docs/word/how-to-open-a-word-processing-document-for-read-only-access.md

 api_type:
 - schema
 ms.assetid: c811c2c7-1066-45a5-a724-33d0fbfd5284
-title: 'How to: Open a word processing document for read-only access (Open XML SDK)' ms.suite: office
+title: 'How to: Open a word processing document for read-only access' ms.suite: office

 ms.author: o365devx